aiidalab/aiidalab/docs/source/app_development/widgets.rst

 and a Javascript (or TypeScript) component that is responsible for the graphical representation of the widget and communicates updates back to the Jupyter kernel.

 If your goal is to combine existing widgets into new, reusable components, this can be done in Python without touching the Javascript component.
-See e.g. the `implementation of the AiiDAlab base widgets <https://github.com/aiidalab/aiidalab-widgets-base>`_, most of which are of this type.
+See e.g. the `implementation of the AiiDAlab widgets <https://github.com/aiidalab/aiidalab-widgets-base>`_, most of which are of this type.

 If you would like to modify the appearance of an existing widget or create an entirely new visualization, you will need to write Javascript/TypeScript.
 See the detailed `tutorial <https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Custom.html>`_ on how to develop a custom widget or have a look at some of the examples from :ref:`develop-apps:widgets:more-widgets`.